OpenPIV/openpiv-python-gpu/README.md

-# OpenPIV GPU - Multiprocessed
+# OpenPIV GPU
-I will try to continue work on this code that was started by the OpenPIV team and members of the Turbulence Research Lab.
+GPU-accelerated PIV processing

+## Status
+Although the goal of this work is to improve processing speed, many of the subroutines are still not fully optimized.

 ## Intended Features
 1. Update to Python 3 for future-proofing